David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

     # higher order op's include Map, Map2, and Reduce
     if is_higher_order op:
         inner = inner_op op
-        naive_schedule_op inner remaining_s
+        naive_schedule_op remaining_s inner
-    # other operators, such as Shift, can operator on nested types
+    # other operators, such as Shift, can operate on nested types
     # Need to convert those nested Seq types to TSeqs or SSeqs
     else:
        inner = inner_type op
-       naive_schedule_type inner remaining_s
+       naive_schedule_type remaining_s inner

 ```